 Human resource (HR) policies are reviewed on an on-going basis.
-One human resource policy was reviewed and approved during the financial year as part of a comprehensive HR Policy review.
-Ten (10) Draft HR policies were drawn up and the unions consulted regarding the policies on 25-26 May 2016 and were submitted to council for approval, but were postponed to the new financial year.
+One human resource policy were reviewed and approved during the financial year as part of a comprehensive HR Policy review.
+Ten (10) Draft HR policies were drawn up and the unions consulted regarding the policies on 25 and 26 May 2016 and was submitted to council for approval but was postponed to the new financial year.